grantwinney/blog/content/posts/csharp-constant-datetime-format-inside-string-interpolation/index.md

   in C# 6, when I ran into a small snag with DateTimes and a format string stored as a constant.
 tags:
-- C#
+- csharp
-- Coding
+- coding
-- C# 6
+- csharp-6
-- Date-Time Handling
+- datetime-handling
 title: Using a constant as a DateTime format inside string interpolation
 ---
 I was upgrading some code to use string interpolation, a feature [introduced in C# 6](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-6#string-interpolation), when I ran into a small snag with DateTimes and format strings.